int-brain-lab/iblalyx/deploy/DEPLOY_README.md

    cd iblalyx/deploy
    cp environment_template.env environment.env
    ```
-- Run the bootstrap script to prepare the instance
+- Run the bootstrap script to prepare the instance, need to specify the hostname and the rds security group name
     ```
-    sudo bash alyx_ec2_bootstrap.sh alyx-prod
+    sudo bash alyx_ec2_bootstrap.sh alyx-prod alyx_rds
     ```
 -   create and start the container services:
     ```